SOURCES AND NOTES

 Source:

-Flhealthcharts.gov maternal health query and population estimates for 2020-2022, accessed March 12, 2024.
+flhealthcharts.gov maternal health query and population estimates for 2021-2023, accessed 3-18-2025.

 Notes:

-This is the percent of live births that had late or no prenatal care.
+This is the percent of total births that had late or no prenatal care.
 Late or no prenatal care is defined as the care was started in the third trimester or no prenatal care was listed.

 Infant Death Rate